-Violets have been around since ancient times and both the Greek Herodotus and the Roman Pliny wrote about their medicinal qualitative.
+Violets have been known since ancient times and both the Greek Herodotus and the Roman Pliny wrote about their medicinal qualitative.
 Violets used to be widely used in perfumes but is now used only for very high quality ones.
 They can be used in potpourris but the odor is not long lasting.
-A better use is as a garnish for chilled soups and punches.
-If you cook, violets can be added to salads, puddings, jellies and jams.
-Or flowers and leaves can be steeped in water and used in cupcakes, tea breads, puddings, and ices.
+A better use is as a garnish for chilled soups and punches or added to salads, puddings, jellies and jams.
+The flowers and leaves can be steeped in water and used in cupcakes, tea breads, puddings, and ices.
 Commercial hybrids make especially nice garden plants with their large flowers and various colors and are a good choice for beds, borders, underplanting of shrubs, cottage gardens, rock gardens, and containers.
 If they like their location than can become a bit rambunctious but add attractive clumps of leaves to the garden border even after their flowers die down.

 Type: Herbaceous perennial.

-Hardiness: Zones 5-8.
+Hardiness: Zones 4-9.

 Care: Deadhead to prolong bloom; cut back in fall to improve spring bloom.

 Pests and Diseases: Susceptible to red spider mites, slugs, snails, violet gall midge, pansy leaf spot and powder mildew.

 Propagation: Self sows and spread by means of stolons; seed or division.

 ‘Alba’ (white flowers)

 ‘Clive Groves'(dark purple flowers